 What Are Some Tools You Can Use to Make Standups More Effective?

-Our userbase consists of both collocated and remote companies, including teams within Zapier (read story), GitHub, Asana, Airbnb, Salesforce, Sony, and more.
+Our userbase consists of both collocated and remote companies, including teams within Zapier (read story), GitHub, GitLab, Airbnb, Salesforce, Sony, and more.

 If you’re curious, we published an article about how we use Geekbot to manage our distributed team from Slack, and why we built it.